marrow/uri/README.rst

 * ``hostname`` is the long form of ``host``.
 * ``authentication`` is the long form of ``auth``.

-In addition, several string views are provided for convienence, but ultimately all just call `str()` against the instance or one of the compound groups described above:
+In addition, several string views are provided for convenience, but ultimately all just call `str()` against the instance or one of the compound groups described above:

 * ``uri`` represents the entire URI as a string.
-* ``safe_uri`` represents the enture URI, sans any password that may be present.
+* ``safe_uri`` represents the entire URI, sans any password that may be present.
 * ``base`` is the combination of ``scheme`` and the ``heirarchical`` part.
 * ``summary`` is a useful shortcut for web presentation containing only the ``host`` and ``port`` of the URI.
 * ``qs`` is just the query string, as a plain string instead of QSO instance.